 Principles and Practice of Management also known as PPM in short form is an important subject in management courses like PGDM, MBA, B.com, M.com, BBA.
 Here we have shared all the topics that are in the syllabus of Principles and Practice of Management in Master of Business Administration.

-Why we study Principles and Practice of Management?
+Why do we study Principles and Practices of Management?